pauljbernard/read-me/database/README.md

 ### Security Standards
 - Store database credentials in environment variables, not source control.
-- Apply least-privilege principle for database roles.
+- Apply the least-privilege principle for database roles.
 - Use SSL connections for all client connections.

 ### Logging Specifications
 - Enable slow query logging for performance diagnostics.
-- Centralize logs for analysis (e.g., use `pgAudit`).
+- Centralise logs for analysis (e.g., use `pgAudit`).
 - Enable `log_min_duration_statement = 1000ms` to catch slow queries.

 ### Error Handling
 - Use transactional migrations so failures roll back safely.
 - Document common error codes and how the '[Framework Name]' service should respond.

-## Customization Notes
+### Customisation Notes
 - Adapt the directory layout if your project requires additional scripts.
 - Extend the features list with domain-specific guidelines.
+- Add '[Framework Name]' specific guidelines.